aufbakanleitung/advent-of-code/README.md

 ```

 Instead, make a separate list/set/dict to store removed values and check for them in for-loop.
-Also consider using an enumerator to store indexes instead of entire boards for efficiency.
+Also consider using an enumerator to store indexes instead of entire datasets for efficiency.
 ```python
 done_boards = set()
 for index, board in enumerate(boards):